CDCgov/WDPB_CDS_PHL_Tools/Crypto_DeconDB_Tool/README.md

 # Cryptosporidium Decontamination Container

+Developed by: Jill V. Hagey, (qpk9@cdc.gov) Clinical Detection Surveillance/WDPB, CDC Tool version - 1.0 and Database was updated on: 2021-12-22

 This container has a Kraken2 custom database to identify sequences that belong to *Cryptosporidium* spps.
 Additionally, there is a script (`extract_kraken_reads.py`) included in the container to extract out the sequences that belong to *Cryptosporidium*.

 The `inspect.txt` file has the full list of *Cryptosporidium* spps that are contained the container.

+## Disclaimer

+***Please note that the assays used are not ISO or CLIA-certified and should NOT be considered diagnostic!***

 ## Building Container